 Reference

-• When rotating the key, only the master key value changes, and the ciphertext and plaintext values of previously generated data keys do not change.
+When rotating the key, only the master key value changes, and the ciphertext and plaintext values of previously generated data keys remain unchanged.

-• Even if key rotation is performed, because the master key holds the data from the previous version, there is no impact on decryption performed via the master key, and the value of the data key used does not change either.
+Even if key rotation is performed, the master key retains the previous version’s data, so decryption using the master key is unaffected, and the value of the data key in use also remains unchanged.

-• Note, if wrapping with the changed master key (decrypt then re-encrypt), calling the rewrapData API will trigger the key rotation function.
+Note that if you wrap with the updated master key (decrypt and then re‑encrypt), calling the rewrapData API will trigger the key rotation function.

-To create a new version of the generated customer-managed key (key rotation), follow the steps below.
+To create a new version of a customer-managed key (key rotation), follow these steps.

-1. All Services > Security > Key Management Service Click the menu.
-Go to the Service Home page of Key Management Service.
+Click the All Services > Security > Key Management Service menu.
+1. Go to the Service Home page of Key Management Service.

-2. Click the Customer Managed Key menu on the Service Home page.
-You will be taken to the Customer Managed Key List page.
+On the Service Home page, click the Customer Managed Key menu.
+2. Navigate to the Customer Managed Key List page.

-3. Customer Managed Key List page, click the resource to view detailed information.
-You will be taken to the Customer Managed Key Details page.
+Customer Managed Key List page, click the resource to view detailed information.
+3. Navigate to the Customer Managed Key Details page.

-4. Customer Managed Key Details page, click the Key Rotation button.
-Key Rotation alert window will open.
+On the Customer Managed Key Details page, click the Key Rotation button.
+4. Key Rotation Go to the notification window.

 Reference

-If you change the key to a disabled state, users who use that key will no longer be able to use the key.
+When you set a key to a disabled state, users who rely on that key can no longer use it.

-To set the activation/deactivation status of the generated customer-managed key, follow the steps below.
+To set the activation/deactivation status of a customer-managed key you created, follow these steps.

-1. All Services > Security > Key Management Service Click the menu.
-Navigate to the Service Home page of Key Management Service.
+Click the All Services > Security > Key Management Service menu.
+1. Go to the Service Home page of Key Management Service.

-2. Click the Customer Managed Key menu on the Service Home page.
-Navigate to the Customer Managed Key List page.
+On the Service Home page, click the Customer Managed Key menu.
+2. Navigate to the Customer Managed Key List page.

-4. Customer Managed Key Details page, click the Key Activation/Key Deactivation button.
-You will be taken to the Key Activation/Key Deactivation notification window.
+On the Customer Managed Key Details page, click the Key Activation/Key Deactivation button.
+4. Key activation/Key deactivation Navigate to the notification dialog.

 Encryption case using Key Management Service

-The example procedure for encrypting and storing important user application data by issuing a data key from KMS is as follows.
+The following is an example procedure for encrypting and storing important data of a user application by obtaining a data key from KMS.

-1. When the Application starts, obtain a data key using the KMS master key information, and perform and store security data encryption on the client side using the plaintext data key.
+When the application starts, it obtains a data key using the KMS master key information, then performs and stores secure data encryption on the client side with the plaintext data key.

-2. The data key is stored in the database in an encrypted form with the master key.
+The data key is stored in the database in an encrypted form using the master key.

-3. When performing secure data decryption, retrieve the data key stored in the database and request decryption using the KMS master key information.
+When performing secure data decryption, the data key stored in the database is retrieved and a decryption request is made using the KMS master key information.

-The encryption/decryption procedure using the Key Management Service key is explained with the following diagram.
+The encryption/decryption process using the Key Management Service key is explained with the following diagram.

 Encryption